Ceratophyllus gallinae

 Ceratophyllus gallinae, known as the hen flea in Europe or the European chicken flea elsewhere, is an ectoparasite of birds.
 This flea was first described by the German botanist and entomologist Franz von Paula Schrank in 1803.

 Taxonomy

 Ceratophyllus gallinae was first described as Pulex gallinae by Franz von Paula Schrank in 1803 in the third volume of his Fauna Boica.
 It was eventually moved to the genus Ceratophyllus, which was described in 1832 by John Curtis, in his British Entomology.
 In this genus, C. gallinae is a member of the nominate subgenus, Ceratophyllus.

 Distribution

+C. gallinae originated in Europe but became cosmopolitan with the spread of poultry.
+It is more prevalent in cooler regions.

 These fleas are estimated to occupy a range of 36000000 km2.

 Description

 The adult Ceratophyllus gallinae is some 2 to 2.5 mm long, laterally flattened, and brown.
 It has a pair of simple eyes, a proboscis for sucking blood, and a characteristic four to six bristles on the femur of the hind leg.
 The basal segments of the legs do not bear spines.
+Adults lack a genal ctenidium but have a noticeable pronotal ctenidium.